 A great example is seen with exercise.
 When you lift weights, you put stress on your muscles, which in turn helps you get stronger.
 Fasting is similar.
 It's a type of stress that forces your body to use alternative fuel sources and move into autophagy to respond to nutrient scarcity.

-Stress includes calorie and food restriction, and your hormones are very sensitive to how much food you put into your body.
+Stress includes calorie and food restriction, and your hormones25 are very sensitive to how much food you put into your body.
 So if you regularly participate in extended fasts or one of the more restrictive patterns above, you may be overly stressing your body out and negatively impacting your hormone balance.

 How and why does this happen?
-Gonadotropin-releasing hormone (GnRH), which stimulates the release of luteinizing hormone (LH) and follicular stimulating hormone (FSH) from your pituitary gland, is sensitive to stress, including fasting, even the short-term fasts.
+Gonadotropin-releasing hormone (GnRH), which stimulates the release of luteinizing hormone (LH) and follicular stimulating hormone (FSH) from your pituitary gland, is sensitive to stress, including fasting26, even the short-term fasts.

 LH